• Skip to primary navigation

 For more egg-poaching tips, visit How to Make Perfectly Poached Eggs.

-Garnish with fresh basil ribbons and serve immediately.
+Garnish with fresh basil ribbons, a sprinkle of paprika, and serve immediately.

 What does Provençal mean?

-As applied to cooking, Provençal mean that a dish is cooked in a style of characteristic to Provence, France; where garlic, tomatoes, olive oil, and fresh herbs are used prominently.
+It describes the cooking style of Provence, France, where tomatoes, garlic, olive oil, and fresh herbs are used prominently.

 Why do you add vinegar to the poaching water?